 In today’s dynamic business environment, the quest for competitive advantage becomes ever more difficult.
-Small as well as large companies need to acquire tools to systematically analyze the industrial ecosystem and consumer behavior, to understand digitalization opportunities and challenges, and swiftly adapt to change.
+Small as well as large companies need to acquire tools to systematically analyze the industrial ecosystem and consumer behavior, understand digitalization opportunities and challenges, and swiftly adapt to change.
 The ability to tap into knowledge pools and to integrate new ideas from diverse countries and contexts becomes a critical prerequisite for success, as companies experiment with new corporate structures, coordination and control mechanisms, and establish partnerships with stakeholders in the public and private sector.

-The Institute of Management addresses these pertinent questions by conducting research that is inspired by today’s practical challenges and seeks to contribute to debates with businesses and policy makers.
+The Institute of Management addresses these pertinent questions by conducting research that is inspired by today’s practical challenges and seeks to contribute to debates with businesses and policymakers.
 Our research is driven by the desire to develop new perspectives and rigorous methodologies that further inspiring and thoughtful scholarship.
-It spans research activities in Business Analytics, Business Law, Decision Sciences, Human Resource Management, International Management, Marketing, Operations Management, Strategy and Sustainability.
+It spans research activities in Business Analytics, Business Law, Decision Sciences, Human Resource Management, International Management, Marketing, Operations Management, Strategy, and Sustainability.